andrechalom/laravel-multiselect/README.md

 $skeleton = new League\Skeleton();
 echo $skeleton->echoPhrase('Hello, League!');
 ```

+If you decide to change the select element class, append "multiselect" to the class definition, or the Javascript code
+won't work.
+Example: `['class' => 'form-control multiselect'].

 - (2) small example in controller, how to retrieve the data (and sync to model)

 - (3) style: the span elements generated with Multiselect are of the "multiselector" css class.
 You can style them as you like, for instance